-When you have heart failure, your body will adapt to try and keep up with the amount of blood your body needs.
-This is known as compensation
+When you have heart failure, your body will adapt to try to keep up with the amount of blood your body needs.
+This is known as compensation.

 Your heart will:

 Your body will also try to increase the amount of circulating blood and re-direct blood flow away from your muscles to your brain and other vital organs.
 While your body can compensate for a long time, its efforts are actually doing more harm than good.